Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 Introduction

 A key advantage of containers is knowing your software executes on any computer without problems.
-Many applications use environment variables to control the application's runtime behaviour, such as an API Key or environment variables.
+Many applications use environment variables to control the application's runtime behavior, such as an API Key or environment variables.
 They may be hard-coded into a container, but doing so makes switching environments between a Production and Development environment difficult.
 Kubernetes addresses this by moving the application's configuration into an object called a ConfigMap comprised of a series of key-value pairs injected into the application's environment at runtime.
 The application then consumes these transparently as though they were environment values in their runtime environment.

 Objectives

-In this lab, you'll learn how to:
+In this tutorial, you'll learn how to:

-• Use ConfigMaps and Secrets with Oracle Cloud Native Environment.
+• Use ConfigMaps and Secrets

 Prerequisites